Homepage

 "First responders have been working all through the night to help people who were in distress," DeSantis said.
 "And what we can say is the storm was significant but thankfully, this was not the worst-case scenario.
 The storm did weaken before landfall and the storm surge as initially reported has not been as significant overall as what was observed for Hurricane Helene."

-DeSantis also briefed President Joe Biden on Hurricane Milton's impacts to Florida.
+DeSantis said he briefed President Joe Biden on Hurricane Milton's impacts on Florida.

 "The president reiterated that he will provide any support the state needs to speed response and recovery," the White House said on Thursday.
 "FEMA Administrator Criswell participated in the call and will be surveying the impacts with the governor this morning."